What are the Qualifications for Assisted Living Facilities?

 1. Health and Functional Assessment

-Each prospective resident undergoes a clinical assessment conducted by our health services team.
-This evaluation determines the individual’s ability to perform Activities of Daily Living (ADLs), such as:
+Each prospective resident completes a clinical evaluation conducted by our health services team.
+This evaluation focuses on Activities of Daily Living (ADLs), including:

 • Bathing